sgibson21/ng-cheatcodes/README.md

 import { AppComponent } from './app.component';

 // Import the module
-import { NgCheatCodesModule, CheatKey } from 'ng-cheatcodes';
+import { NgCheatcodesModule, CheatKey } from 'ng-cheatcodes';

 @NgModule({
   declarations: [